Pagenaud takes swipe at McLaughlin over Indy 500 crash - Speedcafe

 “Massive congratulations to Josef and his crew.
 He was a very determined driver all month and he deserved the win today.”

-It was also a sorry day in the #12 Penske entry for Will Power, who fought his way well into the top 10 from 12th on the grid and remained there despite a weight jacker failure, until being shuffled back to 17th under the first restart, halfway into the 200-lapper.
+It was also a sorry day in the #12 Penske entry for Will Power, who fought his way well into the top 10 from 12th on the grid and remained there despite a weight jacker failure, until being shuffled back to 17th at the first restart, halfway into the 200-lapper.

 The 2018 Indy 500 winner was running 13th when he brushed the wall with 33 laps remaining and broke the right-rear toe link, ultimately taking the chequered flag five laps down in 23rd.